0kaguya/.vim/README.md

 # My Vim Config

-my own ideas about vim are all of *quick and lightweight editing*. thus it will be a minimal configuration for vim. it contains:
+My own ideas of vim are all about *quick and lightweight editing*. thus it will be a minimal config of vim.
+This config contains:

-- commonly used vim configuration.
+- Commonly used vim configuration.
-- basic language supports such as syntax highlighting.
+- Basic language supports such as syntax highlighting.
-- **tons of shortcut**.
+- *Tons of shortcut*.

 ## Install

-if you have a \*unix environment, run these commands in your terminal. if you are using windows machine, use `~/vimfiles` instead of `~/.vim` in your powershell.
+If you have a \*unix environment, run these commands in your terminal.
+And, if you are using a Windows machine, use `~/vimfiles` instead of `~/.vim` in your powershell.

 ``` bash
 $ rm -r ~/.vim ~/.vimrc